Animals and Pets

 The installation of CCTV in the Albury CBD is one of many initiatives AlburyCity has implemented to improve community safety and security.
 As part of a broader range of initiatives, the aim is to reduce street crime, violence, and anti-social behaviour and increase the perception of safety in our community.

-CCTV in the Albury CBD is being jointly funded by AlburyCity and the Australian Government under its Safer Streets Program.
+CCTV in the Albury CBD is being jointly funded by AlburyCity and the Australian Government under the Safer Streets Programme.

 What will be captured by the CCTV cameras?